lukaszkorecki/oreo/README.md

 ### I don't want to use records

-That's not really my problem, but here's what you can do:
+That's not really my or Oreo's problem, but here's what you can do:

 - use records
 - your `:create` function can return something that implements the `Lifecycle` protocol using `extend-via-metadata` approach